Kiss Me, Deadly: Plot summary

 Recovering in the hospital, Mike wakes to the sound of Velda's voice.
 After his release from the hospital, Mike meets with the FBI.
 Mike learns from Pat Chambers that the woman, Berga Torn, was the mistress of Carl Evello.
 She was to testify at a committee hearing after she was released from the sanitarium.

 Velda's visit to Mike brings bad news: His PI licence was revoked by the Feds.
 Pat gives Mike the address of Berga Torn in Brooklyn.
 Berga had a roommate named Lily Carver, who just moved out of the apartment.
 Mike gets Lily's address from the superintendent and heads to her place.

 Protecting herself with a hand gun, Lily lets Mike inside her apartment.
-Lily was scared to death with all the strangers confronting her with questions about Berga, but Lily doesn't know a thing.
+Lily was scared to death with all the strangers confronting her with questions about Berga, but Lily does not know a thing.
 After Lily calms down, Mike tells her to get her things together and come to his place.